Reconstruction era: Moderate responses

 During fall 1865, out of response to the Black Codes and worrisome signs of Southern recalcitrance, the Radical Republicans blocked the readmission of the former rebellious states to the Congress.
 Johnson, however, was content with allowing former Confederate states into the Union as long as their state governments adopted the Thirteenth Amendment abolishing slavery.
 By December 6, 1865, the amendment was ratified and Johnson considered Reconstruction over.
-Johnson was following the moderate Lincoln presidential Reconstruction policy to get the states readmitted as soon as possible.
+According to James Schouler writing in 1913, Johnson was following the moderate Lincoln presidential Reconstruction policy to get the states readmitted as soon as possible.

 Congress, however, controlled by the Radicals, had other plans.
 The Radicals were led by Charles Sumner in the Senate and Thaddeus Stevens in the House of Representatives.
 Congress, on December 4, 1865, rejected Johnson's moderate presidential Reconstruction, and organized the Joint Committee on Reconstruction, a 15-member panel to devise Reconstruction requirements for the Southern states to be restored to the Union.

 In January 1866, Congress renewed the Freedmen's Bureau; however, Johnson vetoed the Freedmen's Bureau Bill in February 1866.
 Although Johnson had sympathy for the plight of the freedmen, he was against federal assistance.
 An attempt to override the veto failed on February 20, 1866.
 This veto shocked the congressional Radicals.
 In response, both the Senate and House passed a joint resolution not to allow any senator or representative seat admittance until Congress decided when Reconstruction was finished.

 Senator Lyman Trumbull of Illinois, leader of the moderate Republicans, took affront to the Black Codes.
 He proposed the first Civil Rights Act, because the abolition of slavery was empty if:

 The key to the bill was the opening section:

 The bill did not give freedmen the right to vote.
 Congress quickly passed the Civil Rights Bill; the Senate on February 2 voted 33–12; the House on March 13 voted 111–38.